sydspost/Sync-Polar-Balance-scale-to-Garmin-Connect/README.md

 # Sync-Polar-Balance-scale-to-Garmin-Connect
 Synchronize weightmeasures from a Polar Balance scale to Garmin Connect.
 For the complete story check my (dutch) website https://www.sydspost.nl/index.php/2023/01/10/3109/

+Known problems:
+- The Balance scale measurements are not synchronized with you physical info directly.
+To update your physical info with the measured weight, open after your weight measurement your profile in the Polar Flow app.
+This causes your physical info to get updated with the last weight measurement from your Polar Balance Scale
+- When running this script, you get a warning: [WARNING] Upload failure: Failed to upload weight.fit from the garmin_uploader.
+You can ignore that, the script is working fine and upload your weight data to the garmin connect cloud.

 Based on/thanks to:
 - Polar Electro for accesslink example, https://github.com/polarofficial/accesslink-example-python
 - Matt Tucker for Fit-tool, https://pypi.org/project/fit-tool/